It's about my great-great-great-great Grandfather Reuben and his Grandfather Samuel.

 Samuel Sherman lived on a farm in Lisbon, New Hampshire, and served as a private in Captain Caleb Whitings Company during the American Revolution.
 He marched on the alarm of 19 Apr 1775 to Roxbury.

-At that time the country was a wilderness, bears and other wild animals undisputedly holding the territory.
+At that time the country was a wilderness.
+Bears and other wild animals undisputedly held the territory.

 There was a great scarcity of provisions among the settlers.
 Samuel’s grandson Reuben, then a lad of sixteen, traveled to Barnet, VT through the wilderness, and procured three pecks of flour, without the sign of a road or anything to guide him.